 It is expected that graphics hardware will have a small number of fixed vector locations for passing vertex inputs.
 Therefore, the OpenGL Shading language defines each non-matrix input variable as taking up one such vector location.
-There is an implementation dependent limit on the number of locations that can be used, and if this is exceeded it will cause a link error.
+There is an implementation dependent limit on the number of locations that can be used, and if this is exceeded it will cause a link-time error.
 (Declared input variables that are not statically used do not count against this limit.)
 A scalar input counts the same amount against this limit as a vec4, so applications may want to consider packing groups of four unrelated float inputs together into a vector to better utilize the capabilities of the underlying hardware.
 A matrix input will use up multiple locations.
 The number of locations used will equal the number of columns in the matrix.

 Tessellation control, evaluation, and geometry shader input variables get the per-vertex values written out by output variables of the same names in the previous active shader stage.
 For these inputs, centroid and interpolation qualifiers are allowed, but have no effect.
 Since tessellation control, tessellation evaluation, and geometry shaders operate on a set of vertices, each input variable (or input block, see interface blocks below) needs to be declared as an array.
+For example,

+'''

-For example, in float foo[]; // geometry shader input for vertex "out float foo"
+in float foo[]; // geometry shader input for vertex "out float foo"

+'''

 Each element of such an array corresponds to one vertex of the primitive being processed.
 Each array can optionally have a size declared.
-The array size will be set by, (or if provided must be consistent with) the input layout declaration(s) establishing the type of input primitive, as described later in section 4.4.1 "Input Layout Qualifiers".
+For geometry shaders, the array size will be set by, (or if provided must be consistent with) the input layout declaration(s) establishing the type of input primitive, as described later in section 4.4.1 "Input Layout Qualifiers".

 Some inputs and outputs are arrayed, meaning that for an interface between two shader stages either the input or output declaration requires an extra level of array indexing for the declarations to match.
-For example, with the interface between a vertex shader and a geometry shader, vertex shader output variables and geometry shader input variables of the same name must match in type and qualification, except that the vertex shader name cannot be declared as an array while the geometry shader name must be declared as an array, to allow for vertex indexing.
-It is a link error if a non-arrayed input is not declared with the same type, qualification, and array dimensionality as the matching output.
-It is an error if an arrayed input is not declared as an array of the same type and qualification as the corresponding (non-array) output.
-Symmetrically, it is an error if an arrayed output is not declared as an array of the same type and qualification as the corresponding (non-array) input.
+For example, with the interface between a vertex shader and a geometry shader, vertex shader output variables and geometry shader input variables of the same name must have matching types, except that the geometry shader will have one more array dimension than the vertex shader, to allow for vertex indexing.
+If such an arrayed interface variable is not declared with the necessary additional input or output array dimension, a link-time error will result.
+Geometry shader inputs, tessellation control shader inputs and outputs, and tessellation evaluation inputs all have an additional level of arrayness relative to other shader inputs and outputs.

+For non-arrayed interfaces (meaning array dimensionally stays the same between stages), it is a link-time error if the input variable is not declared with the same type, including array dimensionality, as the matching output variable.